Collector Groups

 SL1 performs the following steps during Collector load balancing:

-1. Searches for all devices that are not yet assigned to a Collector Group.
+1. Searches for all devices that are not yet assigned to a collector group.

 2. Determines the load on each Data Collector by calculating the device rating for each device on a Data Collector and then summing the device ratings.